Please wait while page data are computed.

 30 Oct 2010: α version

-ADoodle is a simple service for you to organize an anonymous survey or vote among your colleagues or friends.
+ADoodle is a simple service for you to organize an anonymous vote or survey among your colleagues or friends.
 If you have already used Make a choice feature at Doodle.com then you may consider ADoodle.org as an Anonymous version.

 ADoodle.org is a free and secured service without any registration.
 Simply set up a vote with a list of choices and emails and let the participants express themselves freely and anonymously.

-28 May 2019 09:20 (UTC+02:00) Paris: For one hour, the vote machine has undergone strong slowdown due to a network issue on the server infrastructure.
+28 May 2019: For one hour, the vote machine has undergone strong slowdown due to a network issue on the server infrastructure.
 See the technical reasons there The problem is now solved.

 14 November 2018: The vote machine has been unavailable during 8 hours this Wednesday night 00:07-08:01 (UTC+01:00 Paris).
 The vote machine was unable to send emails.
 Everything is back to normal.
 ADoodle.org can only apologize for the troubles in the running votes during this period of time.